lester-burciaga/cybersecurity-portfolio/README.md

 # About Me

-I am an aspiring Cybersecurity Analyst with over 8 years of IT experience.
+I am a Software Engineer and a growing Cybersecurity Analyst with over 8 years of experience working in various companies in the IT field.
 I possess strong collaboration and time management skills, enabling me to work effectively in teams to address security challenges.
-I prioritize continuous learning to stay updated with emerging threats and technologies, ensuring I can quickly adapt and enhance system defenses.
+I prioritize learning and staying updated with new threats and technologies, ensuring I can quickly adapt and improve system defenses.

 I completed the Google IT Support and Cybersecurity Professional Certificate to pursue my passion for technology and cybersecurity.
 This certification has equipped me with the necessary skills for industry-ready roles.
 My ultimate goal is to become a Security Analyst.
 This role aligns with my strong analytical abilities, persistence, eagerness to learn, problem-solving skills, and communication skills, which are essential for addressing security challenges and emerging threats.